How to Create a Retirement Policy Statement

 Drawing a fixed dollar amount from your portfolio will help ensure that your standard of living declines as the years go by.
 That's not what most retirees want.
 Thus, it's wise to factor your approach to inflation into your spending plan, to allow for higher withdrawals in years in which your cost of living is on the move.
 The "4% guideline," for example, assumes that a retiree takes 4% of his or her portfolio in year one of retirement, then inflation-adjusts the dollar amount as the years go by.

-In this section, write in what inflation level you're assuming will prevail over your retirement years--2%-3% is in line with historic norms, but recently inflation has been running lower than that.
+In this section, write in what inflation level you're assuming will prevail over your retirement years--2%-3% is in line with historic norms.
 Also include when you'll forego giving yourself a raise from your portfolio.
 It's only sensible to skip an inflation adjustment in those years when you're not feeling any inflation, for example, and T. Rowe Price research following the financial crisis demonstrated that forgoing an inflation adjustment in the wake of a bear market also helped improve a portfolio's sustainability.

 Step 6: Document your cash-flow generating system.